phoddie/m5paper/readme.md

 # Moddable SDK support for M5Paper
-Updated September 28, 2021
+Updated September 29, 2021

 This is experimental.
-The display is starting to work.
+The display fundamentals are working.
 Feel free to help.

 The Moddable SDK examples that do not depend on a display generally seem to work as-is.